WINS50: The impact of large-scale wind energy on the atmosphere

 Update: WINS50 data available

-- The WINS50 datasets with model output from the HARMONIE-AROME weather model are available.
+- Datasets with WINS50 model output from the HARMONIE-AROME weather model are available.
 For the years 2019, 2020, and 2021 datasets from two simulations are available: one without wind farms and one including the effects of operational wind farms.
 Also, one year of modeling results including the effects of a hypothetical 2050 offshore capacity scenario are available (using the weather conditions from 2020).
 Details on the different datasets and information how to obtain the data are provided in the Data Section of this website.

 - To facilitate the accessibility of the datasets the WINS50 Image Library has been set-up.
 Explore how a tenfold increase in the North Sea wind energy capacity impacts on wind, temperature, and humidity fields!